-Youth Peer & Outreach is a project that hums.
+Youth Peer & Outreach is a program that hums.
 Visiting one of the centres is like stepping into a beautifully functioning family.
-For youth clients, volunteers, university and college students, junior and senior staff, management partners and administrators, it is simply an enriching place to be.
+For youth clients, university, college and high school volunteers, junior and senior staff, management partners, and administrators, it is an enriching and nurturing place to be.

-What is now called Youth Peer began in 1998 when EPIC adapted the program
+What is now called Youth Peer began in 1998 when EPIC adopted the program

 After an hour of one-on-one tutoring, the magic continues into the second hour with social mentoring, guitar instruction, creative art projects, and educational games.